 The soil in this part of the world is acidic and, over time, eats away at buried bones.
 But Castanzo and his students found human bones, along with the hardware from caskets—hinges and decorative metal details.
 They also used ground-penetrating radar to scan the parking lot.
 “It looks like there are a lot of graves still intact,” Castanzo says.
 Most of Laurel Cemetery was never moved, but bulldozed and paved over.

 Stories like this are not rare, particularly in the South, where small African-American graveyards, left behind by families migrating north, have routinely been razed.
-“One of the only unique things here is the shenanigans about the purchase,” says Rainville, the anthropological archaeologist—as well as the scale of the graveyard.
+“One of the only unique things here is the shenanigans about the purchase,” says Rainville, the anthropological archaeologist.
+The scale of the graveyard is too.
 It was rare to have a cemetery of this size set aside for a black community in the 19th century.
 The scale also makes the loss of the place that much more significant.
 Laurel Cemetery had a record, chiseled in stone, of a huge swath of Baltimore history.
 In the course of just a few decades it was—willfully, deliberately—erased.